Laakso PGE-Nickel-Copper Project

 The intrusive complex is comprised of the Koillismaa Intrusion to the east, which contains the Koillismaa PGE-Ni-Cu Belt, and the Näränkävaara Intrusion to the west.
 A strong positive gravity and magnetic anomaly (considered to be a major dyke at depth) connects the two parts of the complex (shown in green in image above).
 The anomaly is around 60 km in length and 1 to 3 km deep.

 This major dyke is believed to be genetically related to the formation of Koillismaa PGE-Ni-Cu Belt potentially acting as a conduit for the mafic-ultramafic magma that formed the mineralisation.
-The dyke and the host rock surrounding the dyke are considered to be a significant targets for additional PGE-Ni-Cu mineralisation.
-The Laakso Project covers a significant portion of this dyke.
+The potential dyke and the host rock surrounding the dyke are considered to be a significant targets for additional PGE-Ni-Cu mineralisation.
+The Laakso Project covers a significant portion of this potential dyke.

 The Koillismaa Deep Hole

 The Geological Survey of Finland (GTK) is currently drilling a 3 km deep hole in southern Kuusamo, Finland, using a specially designed drill rig to test the geophysical anomaly believed to be a dyke.
 This hole is located within GESI’s Laakso Project.
 This ambitious project is pushing the boundaries of modern drilling technology.

 GTK hopes to gain an understanding of the bedrock geology, while also facilitating deep-hole research for many disciplines, including: survey technology, mineral systems, 3D modelling, geothermal energy, deep groundwater, and bedrock stability.